 - b) if one (or more) of the following has occurred: - we have obtained Court judgment in our favour against the borrower for payment of the guaranteed liability; and the judgment debt remains unpaid for at least 30 days after our written demand for its payment; - ii. we have made reasonable attempts to locate the borrower but without success; or - iii. the borrower is insolvent. - 115.
-However, the restrictions under paragraphs 113 and 114 do: - a) not apply if the borrower is a small business: - b) not apply if you have specifically agreed in writing after the default notice is issued and we have informed you of the limitations of our enforcement rights under this chapter that they do not apply; or - c) not require us to first enforce any mortgage or other security that the borrower has provided if we reasonably expect that the proceeds of that enforcement will not be sufficient to repay a substantial portion of the guaranteed liability.
+However, the restrictions under paragraphs 113 and 114 do: - a) not apply if you have specifically agreed in writing after the default notice is issued and we have informed you of the limitations of our enforcement rights under this chapter that they do not apply; or - b) not require us to first enforce any mortgage or other security that the borrower has provided if we reasonably expect that the net proceeds of that enforcement will not be sufficient to repay a substantial portion of the guaranteed liability, or because of the borrower not providing us with information, documents, or access to premises or assets as required, we are unable to reasonably assess whether the net proceeds of that enforcement will not be sufficient to repay a substantial portion of the guaranteed liability.